andreamazza89/CV/README.md

 Together we are stronger, and by helping others grow, we grow as well.

-As a relatively new member of the community I have both enoyed learning from passionate senior developers and giving back as much as I can.
+As a member of the community I have both enoyed learning from passionate senior developers and giving back as much as I can.

 * Coaching volunteer at [Codebar] (https://codebar.io/), a non-profit initiative running workshops for underrepresented groups.
 * Arranged and ran workshops for junior Makers Academy students.
 See [this link] (https://github.com/andreamazza89/presentations/tree/master) to my presentations.